cs3216/cs3216.github.io/assignments/facebook/index.md

 execution is fantastic, you can expect a better grade.

 <div class="box">
-  <strong class="milestone-counter"></strong> Choose to do a Facebook Canvas application,
+  <strong class="milestone-counter">Milestone 1:</strong> Choose to do a Facebook Canvas application,
   a standalone application, or both.
 Choose wisely and justify your choice with a short write-up.
 </div>